jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 I didn't need most of the signals made available by the `hy_vfd` module so I didn't add them to the configuration.
 You can add them yourself by looking at the HAL meter in LinuxCNC for the names.

-**Note:** If you use stepconf a lot, make sure you stop it overwriting your custom config by changing [TODO: Settings]

-TODO: Screenshot
+**Note:** Stepconf will overwrite a lot of settings if you run it again, so either take backups of your files or edit them manually without Stepconf.

 ## `custom.hal`